THE CENTER FOR THE LITERARY ARTS IN NEW YORK STATE

 free writing workshops are offered on a competitive basis to members of

-New York State Writers Institute Distinguished Writer-in-Residence and 2013 Man Booker International Prize Winner Lydia Davis will conduct a Fiction Master Class Workshop during the fall 2013 semester.
+New York State Writers Institute Distinguished Writer-in-Residence and Man Booker International Prize Winner Lydia Davis will conduct a Fiction Master Class Workshop during the fall 2015 semester.
 The focus will be on detailed discussion of students’ work, but there may also be assigned exercises and/or readings from published novels or short stories to broaden the discussion of topics such as character, plot, style, and form.
-The workshop is intended for advanced writers — writers who have significant publications in literary journals.
+The workshop is intended for advanced writers — writers who have a publication record in literary journals and/or book form.
 It will be an intensive five-session workshop.

-The Fiction Master Class Workshop is scheduled for Tuesday evenings (October 1, 8, 15, 22, 29) from 6 to 9 p.m.
-Classes will be held on the University at Albany’s uptown campus.
-The workshop is offered free of charge for no credit, and will be limited to ten writers made up of both non-University writers and UAlbany students who are enrolled in the English Department’s Masters or Doctoral programs.
-To be considered, submit manuscripts to the Writers Institute according to the guidelines listed below
+The Fiction Master Class Workshop is scheduled for Tuesday evenings (October 6, 13, 20, 27, November 3) offered free of charge for no credit, and will be limited to ten writers made up of both non-University writers and UAlbany students who are enrolled in the English Department’s Masters or Doctoral programs.
+To be considered, submit manuscripts to the Writers Institute according to the guidelines listed below.

 Guidelines for Fiction Master Class Workshop

-- All manuscripts must be typewritten, or printed from a computer, double-spaced.
+- All manuscripts must be typewritten and double-spaced.

-- All submissions must include a separate cover sheet with name, address, work and home telephone numbers, e-mail address, the title of your submission.
-Your name should not appear on the pages of your submission itself.
+- All submissions must include a separate cover sheet with name, address, work and home telephone numbers, e-mail address, and the title of your submission.
+Your name should NOT appear on the pages of your submission itself.

 - Please submit no more than 15 pages of fiction, which can consist of a selection of short-short stories, a traditional narrative short story, or an excerpt from a novel.
 Clearly indicate the title of each piece.
-Include a brief (100-200 words) description of the project you would like to work on in the workshop, and list where your work has been published.
+IMPORTANT: please include a brief (minimum 200 words) cover letter describing both your interest in writing and the project you would like to work on in the workshop.
+In addition, list where your work has been published.
 To insure a blind selection process, do not put your name on the pages of your submission.

 - Be sure to keep a copy of your work as your manuscript will not be returned to you.

-- Manuscripts delivered in person will be accepted until 1:00 p.m. on Tuesday, September 10, 2013.
-Mailed manuscripts must be postmarked not later than Tuesday, September 3, 2013.
+- Manuscripts delivered in person will be accepted until 1:00 p.m. on Tuesday, September 8, 2015.
+Mailed manuscripts must be postmarked no later than Tuesday, September 1, 2015.
 Faxes or e-mails will not be accepted.
-Auditing of the class is
+Auditing of the class is not allowed

-- Mail manuscripts to: Davis Fiction Master Class Workshop
+Mail manuscripts to: Davis Fiction Master Class Writing Workshop

 New York State Writers Institute, University at Albany, SL 320